EdAlegrid/array-gpio/Readme.md

 const rbuf = Buffer.alloc(16); // read buffer

 /* accessing the internal 16-bit manufacturer ID register within MCP9808 */
-wbuf[0] = 0x06; // From the MCP9808 datasheet, set the address of the manufacturer ID register to the write buffer i2c.write(wbuf, 1); // writes 1 data byte to the slave device selecting the MCP9808 manufacturer ID register for data access
+wbuf[0] = 0x06; // from the MCP9808 datasheet, set the address of the manufacturer ID register to the write buffer i2c.write(wbuf, 1); // writes 1 data byte to the slave device selecting the MCP9808 manufacturer ID register for data access

 /* master (rpi) device will now read the content of the 16-bit manufacturer ID register (should be 0x54 as per datasheet) */